-The following sections of this Report, outlines the financial implications of implementing the strategy through:
+The following sections of this Report outline the financial implications of implementing the strategy through:

-- Financial resources to support implementation of priority actions; and - New staff resources, responsible for managing implementation and mobilizing actions.
+- Financial resources to support implementation of priority actions; and - New staff resources, responsible for managing implementation and undertaking actions.

-Resources for Implementing Actions: Top 12 and Phase 1 (2021 to 2025)
+Resources for Implementing Actions: Top 12 and Phase 1 (2022 to 2025)

-The funding strategy for implementing the Housing Strategy focuses on resources required to implement actions prioritized as Top 12 (immediate priority) and Phase 1 (high priority) actions.
-These actions were identified as having the greatest impact on addressing housing challenges in Saanich and are prioritized for initiation within the first five years of implementation (2021 to 2025).
+The funding strategy for implementing the Housing Strategy focuses on resources required to implement actions prioritized as Top 12 (immediate priority) and Phase 1 (high priority).
+These actions were identified as having the greatest impact on addressing housing challenges in Saanich and are prioritized for initiation.

-In order to adequately assess the resources required to implement these priority actions, Planning and Finance Department staff conducted a detailed financial analysis of each individual action.
-The analysis based the financial impacts of delivering actions on the types of resource needs that considered a high-level scope of work, while also accounting for the staff resources required to support implementation.
-Furthermore, the financial impacts of implementing actions were categorized as described in Table 2 below.
+In order to adequately assess the resources required to implement these priority actions, Planning and Finance Department Staff conducted a financial analysis of each individual action.
+The analysis considered a high-level scope of work to assess financial resource needs, while also accounting for the staff resources required to support implementation.
+Furthermore, the financial impacts of implementing actions were organized into five categories, described in Table 2 below.
+This process recognized that eight of the actions are parallel initiatives that were initiated in 2020/2021 through separate funding and/or existing staff resources.